logtail/logtail-python/example-project/README.md

 All done!
 You can check your logs now.
 ```

 This will create a total of 6 logs.
 Each corresponds to its respective method.
+Detail explanation follows below.

 # Logging